 - Include in hair and SKIN CARE formulas by diluting into a carrier oil such as Rosehip Seed Oil (for regeneration) or Hazelnut Oil (for blemished skin).

 - The warming qualities of Rosemary assist in the temporary alleviation of painful, swollen joints when used in compresses, baths, or in massage blends.

-Our wildcrafted Rosemary has a wonderful depth of aroma, not sharp or medicinal, but bright, up-lifting and almost sweet.
+Our Wild Rosemary has a wonderful depth of aroma, not sharp or medicinal, but bright, uplifting and almost sweet.
 It is pleasant to use in any aromatherapy formula, particularly where aroma is of a primary concern in addition to therapeutic action.
 This Rosemary essential oil has a bright pine and eucalyptus-like menthol top note, a slightly sweet, orange-like middle note and undertones of light wildflower honey and cedar shavings.

-The differing chemotypes can be characterized by their aromas: champhor-boreol is strong and very camphoraceous, verbenone is gentle, and 1,8 cineole is fresh and reminiscent of eucalyptus.
+The differing chemotypes can be characterized by their aromas: champhor-boreol is strong and very camphoraceous, verbenone is gentle, and 1,8-cineole is fresh and reminiscent of eucalyptus.

 Rosemary essential oil blends well with: Eucalyptus radiata, Basil, Peppermint and Pine oils.

 Generally non-toxic, non-irritant and non-sensitizing.
 Always test a small amount first for sensitivity or allergic reaction.
-This 1,8 cineole chemotype is lower in ketones than the verbenone chemo-type and may be considered safer.
+This 1,8-cineole chemotype is lower in ketones than the verbenone chemo-type and may be considered safer.

 Avoid during pregnancy or breast feeding or on children younger than 2 years.
 Not recommended for use by people with high blood pressure, epilepsy, or history of seizures.